 NR-U (MRO and UL MLB)

+The exact details on each of these topics would follow the RAN conclusions and shall be addressed in the TraceMDT study before the normative work.

 Specify MDT enhancements to allow collection of newly specified RAN3 data such as resource status prediction or energy efficiency prediction.